 Jimmy Page with the Yardbirds

 Well @RuknRole ???

 That’s Eddie.
 Cigarrete in the strings is a tell

 Here is another one I found with him on bass.

-When EVH and Mark Anthony( Van Halens bass player)were falling out Eddie was alleged to have said that he taught Mark everything he knew !
+When EVH and Michael Anthony( Van Halens bass player)were falling out Eddie was alleged to have said that he taught Mark everything he knew !

 That sounds like something Eddie would say.
 He had a hard time getting on with other musicians.
 Look what happened with him and David Lee Roth for example.